nicoltoons/Head-And-Shoulders-Children-Animation/README.md

 🌱I added the female character from scene 3.
 I intend to make her hands bigger.

 #**28th February 2025**
 🌱Had a health bleep for a few days.
 I continued with the animation and will go back to fix the scenes that are not as expressive as I want.
-I just want all the scenes drawn before I start with cleanup, effects etc.
+I just want all the scenes drawn before I start with cleanup, effects etc. I cleaned up the animation so farto make coloring easier when I am done.
+I also re-did scebe 2 and added a little gesture to the female character.
 .
 ### 🖥 Skills